Missouri Pharmacy Technician Program

 You can find all the details in Missouri’s Pharmacy Technician Informational Guide.

-Missouri Pharmacy Technician Scope of Practice
+Missouri Pharmacy Technician scope of practice & common responsibilities

 Pharmacy technicians perform vital tasks that support pharmacists and ensure patients receive safe, accurate medication.
 However, the scope of practice varies by state.
 In Missouri, the Board of Pharmacy has described, in detail, the things pharmacy techs are allowed and not allowed to do depending on their credentials and training.